Insuristic Logo

 This is a pretty basic cover and may not be appropriate for many people.

-Suppose you are legally responsible for insuring property in your care, such as arranging insurance as an executor or insuring an empty property while the owner is in care via a power of attorney.
-In either scenario, you should be careful with this level of cover.
+Suppose you are legally responsible for insuring property in your care, such as arranging insurance as an executor or insuring an empty property.

 If there is an uninsured loss, such as theft or a burst pipe, you could be liable for the loss as you could have arranged insurance for it.